kev-carmichael/AviationAccidentPredictor/README.md

 # AviationAccidentPredictor
-A full-stack accident prediction tool using machine learning algorithms implemented in Java with Spring Boot Based on actual accident data for general aviation accidents and incidents from the UK.
+A full-stack accident prediction tool using machine learning algorithms implemented in Java with Spring Boot.

+Based on actual accident data for general aviation accidents and incidents from the UK.